michelg10/evanai-client/README.md

 ## Creating Custom Tools

 Tools are plugins that extend the agent's capabilities.
+The system supports multiple tool calls in a single response.
 Create a new tool by:

 1. Create a Python file in `evanai_client/tools/`
 2. Implement a class that inherits from `BaseToolSetProvider`